executablebooks/myst-vs-code/README.md

 Running from the CLI will download and launch a specific version of VS Code (see `src/test/runIntergration.ts`).

 Note though, that running integration tests from within VS Code may error (see [Testing extensions tips](https://code.visualstudio.com/api/working-with-extensions/testing-extension#using-insiders-version-for-extension-development)).
 In this case you can run the tests directly through the `Debug Launcher` in the side panel (see `.vscode/launch.json`).
+The output can be viewed in the debug console.

 The highlighting test cases are stored as markdown files under `test_static/colorize-fixtures`.
 Grammar test results are stored under `test_static/colorize-results`, which are automatically generated/updated from the fixtures.